Rchanyj/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone, where you can share your daily thoughts any time, anywhere!
+Tweeter is an ever-growing app, so remember to check back for updates or new features!

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+## Screenshots

 ## Getting Started